Feature Overview

 As a IT Manager

-I want to assign a numeric Value to each Information Value in the "Size" code
+I want to assign a technical code in the Value field of each "Colour" Information Value

 Setup: